 Bicycle Safety and Helmets

-Bicyclists appear to be over-represented in crash and fatality statistics, bicycling may be considered a more dangerous method of transportation than driving a motor vehicle.
-However, the Pedestrian Bicycle and Information Center cautions that there's currently no reliable source of bicyclist crash exposure data, and emphasizes that the significant health benefits of bicycle riding may offset the risks.
+Bicyclists appear to be over-represented in crash and fatality statistics.
+So, bicycling may be considered a more dangerous method of transportation than driving a motor vehicle.
+But, the Pedestrian and Bicycle Information Center notes that there's currently no reliable source of bicycle accident exposure data.
+The significant health benefits of bicycle riding may offset the risks.

 Bicycle Helmet Laws